OpenCHS/database-test/README.md

 With 33 Million patients, 10K Providers, 10K facilities, 33 Million Patients with Documents.
 The total space occupied by the database is `2867`MBs.

-With 10 concurrent threads firing `Inserts` into a table with primary key index and 2 foreign keys, each query takes `0.00686919999999998` seconds and median time of `0.005`
+With 10 concurrent threads firing `Inserts` into, each insert takes `0.00686919999999998` seconds and median time of `0.005`